 Pneumatic Tool CFM Requirements

 Every pneumatic tool is rated for CFM, or “Cubic Feet Per Minute,” and the same goes for air compressors.
 CFM represents the volume of air produced by your air compressor or required by your air tool.

 Your tools’ CFM requirements give you an idea of what you need your air compressor to do, but it’s not enough to simply match the air tool’s rating and the compressor’s rating 1:1.
 In this article, we’re going to help you better understand how many CFM you need to run your air tools most effectively.

 Air tools need a CFM that matches the manufacturer’s guidelines, but what air tool you have and how you use them matters.
 For example, if you’re using an impact wrench, are you:

 - continuously holding the trigger down while you work, or

 - are you using it in quick bursts with short breaks in between use, allowing the air compressor to catch up?

-Do you use tools for lengthy periods of time?
-Or are all of your tools only used for a few seconds here and there?
-These are the types of questions you need to ask yourself when you start to determine your CFM needs.
+In other words, do you use any of your tools for lengthy periods?
+Or are all your tools only used for a few seconds here and there?
+These are the types of questions you need to ask yourself when determining your CFM needs.